-A high quality laminate roller will make building counters, veneering wood and installing flooring a much easier job.
+A high-quality laminate roller will simplify building counters, veneering wood, and installing flooring.
 And ensure a higher quality result as bubbles and adhesion issues will be minimized.

-When I first started building cabinets we made 90% of our counters from laminate.
+When I started building cabinets, we made 90% of our counters from laminate.

-Which meant a good amount of time preparing the counters, sanding and making sure the surface was clean and ready to go.
+This meant a reasonable amount of time preparing the counters, sanding, and ensuring the surface was clean and ready to go.
 And the final step, of course, was carefully setting the laminate and then using a J roller over the entire surface (inside to outside edges).

 Best Laminate Rollers